Tatsukiz/search-tweets-ruby/README.md

 # Ruby Tweet search client

+//Under construction:

 This Ruby client is written to work with the Twitter premium and enterprise versions of Tweet Search.
-This client is a command-line app that supports the following features:

 + Works with:
+	+ Labs recent search only.
+	+ Master branch is a 'generalist' version that handles enterprise, premium, and Labs search.
 	  + Premium Search Tweets API: 30-day search endpoint
 	  + Premium Search Tweets API: Full-archive search endpoint
 	  + Enterprise Search API: 30-day search endpoint
 	  + Enterprise Search API: Full-archive search endpoint

+This client is a command-line app that supports the following features:

 + Can manage an array of filters/rules/queries, making requests for each.
 + Returns total count for entire request period, aggregating the total counts across multiple requests.
 + Supports flexible ways to specify search period.
 E.g., ```-s 7d``` specifies the past week.
 Other patterns such as ```YYYY-MM-DD HH:mm```, standard Twitter ISO timestamps, and the enterprise ```YYYYMMDDhhmm``` pattern are also supported.